hitmanguy/prompt_craft/README.md

-# NeoSarai — Cyberpunk City Interface
+# VERIDIA PRIME — Cyberpunk City Interface

 ## Overview

-**NeoSarai** is a cyberpunk‑themed interactive website that acts as the homepage and tourist interface for a fictional high‑tech city.
+**VERIDIA PRIME** is a cyberpunk‑themed interactive website that acts as the homepage and tourist interface for a fictional high‑tech city.
 It blends atmospheric visuals, lore, and interactivity to immerse visitors in a futuristic neon world.
 From virtual districts and street slang to data dashboards and survival tips, NeoSarai invites users to explore the underbelly of a dystopian metropolis — guided by an AI chatbot tour guide.

 ---